menu

 Whittemore is a tiny city located in the state of Michigan.
 With a population of 422 people and just one neighborhood, Whittemore is the 584th largest community in Michigan.

-Whittemore is a blue-collar town, with 51.20% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Whittemore is generally considered to be a blue-collar town.
+51.20% of the Whittemore workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Whittemore is a city of construction workers and builders, sales and office workers, and transportation and shipping workers.
 There are especially a lot of people living in Whittemore who work in sales jobs (13.60%), office and administrative support (7.20%), and food service (4.00%).

 Residents will find that the city is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Whittemore is worth considering.